andreasphil/vue-textarea2/README.md

 ### Text utilities

-In addition, this package exposes a bunch of utilities for [manipulating text](./src/lib/text.ts).
+In addition, this library exposes a bunch of utilities for [manipulating text](./src/lib/text.ts).
 Those are used internally by the textarea, but can also be useful when extending its functionality:

 ```ts
 import { /*...*/ } "@andreasphil/vue-textarea2/text";